-The Biblical books which have 45 or more chapters in them are Genesis, Psalms, Isaiah, Jeremiah and Ezekiel.
-The last three books constitute what is called the major prophets.
+The Bible books that have 45 or more chapters in them are Genesis, Psalms, Isaiah, Jeremiah and Ezekiel.
+The last three books constitute what is called the Major Prophets.

-There are no New Testament books that contain 45 or more chapters.
-The largest books, Matthew and Romans, number only 28 chapters.
+No New Testament books contain 45 or more chapters.
+The largest books, Matthew and Romans, contain only 28 chapters.